-How is a cervical ectropion diagnosed
+How is a cervical ectropion diagnosed?

 The diagnosis is usually made by examination.
 Your doctor will be able to see the mucus producing cells on the outside of the cervix.
 However, there are times when an ectropion can look like a cervical cancer or cervical infection and therefore a smear and swabs for infection will usually be performed.

-Treatment of a cervical ectropion
+How is a cervical ectropion treated?

 If the condition is caused by pregnancy it will go away after the baby is born.
 If bothersome, sometimes a change in the type of hormonal contraception is required.